Filipe-Cumaru/msfem-sandbox/README.md

 pip install -r requirements.txt
 ```

-If you want to use [METIS](https://github.com/KarypisLab/METIS) to partition the mesh and define the non-overlapping domain decomposition, also run:
+To use [METIS](https://github.com/KarypisLab/METIS) to define the non-overlapping domain decomposition, also run:
 ```
 pip install -r metis-requirements.txt
 ```
 > METIS must be installed for the Python dependency to be installed correctly.
 Please refer to METIS' [documentation](https://github.com/KarypisLab/METIS/blob/master/README.md) on how to build and install it from source.
 For linux distributions, METIS is available through most package managers.

+> All examples can be executed without METIS.
+By default, a structured rectangular domain decomposition is employed.

 ### Running the examples